 Southern Electric is no longer active Southern Electric is no longer an active company since it merged with SSE back in 1998.
 If you are looking for contact information, you should visit our Scottish and Southern Energy guides to find out more.

 Southern Electric first began as the Southern Electricity Board in 1948 as part of the nationalisation of the UK electricity industry.
 In 1990, the board's assets passed to Southern Electric plc.

 Southern Electric plc's story was similar to many other public limited companies during the energy privatisation introduced by Margaret Thatcher's government in 1989.

 Like many of the utility companies that emerged after 1990, Southern Electric was formed from its area electricity board, Southern Electricity Board.
-Less than a decade later, the Southern Electric was merged with Scottish Hydro-Electric plc to form what is now known as Scottish and Southern Energy or SSE.
+Less than a decade later in 1998, Southern Electric was merged with Scottish Hydro-Electric plc to form what is now known as Scottish and Southern Energy or SSE.